Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Budget-Guided MCTS

 where $c>0$ is the exploration weight, $P(s\!\mid\!p)$ is the child prior, and $m_s$ is the subtree size (Sec.~\ref{sec:preliminaries}).
-The key differences from Eq.~\ref{eq:puct_prelim} are: the accumulated value is also dependent of the budget sufficiency ratio ($W(s) \rightarrow \tilde{W}(s,{\rho})$); and the multiplicative factor ${\rho}$ is incorporated in the exploration term (exploration is gradually suppressed as ${\rho}$ decreases).
+The key differences from Eq.~\ref{eq:puct_prelim} are: the accumulated value also depends on the budget sufficiency ratio ($W(s) \rightarrow \tilde{W}(s,{\rho})$); and the multiplicative factor ${\rho}$ is incorporated in the exploration term (exploration is gradually suppressed as ${\rho}$ decreases).

-\textbf{Budget-conditioned depth-biased value correction.} We define the corrected accumulated value $\tilde{W}(s,{\rho})$ as
+\paragraph{Budget-conditioned depth-biased value correction.} We define the corrected accumulated value $\tilde{W}(s,{\rho})$ as

-where $\mathcal{T}(s)$ is the expanded subtree rooted at $s$, $d(x)$ is the depth of node $x$, and $\kappa\ge 0$ is a constant.
+where $\mathcal{T}(s)$ denotes the expanded subtree rooted at $s$, $\kappa \ge 0$ is a constant, and $d(x)$ denotes the depth of node $x$.
+For nodes that already contain a completed answer, we set this term to zero, since their quality is directly determined by the final-answer evaluation and should not be further amplified by the exploitation term.
 The term $\hat{d}_{\mathrm{ans}}$ denotes an estimate of the depth at which an answer is typically completed; in practice, we use the running average depth of nodes that contain a completed answer (or the current maximum expanded depth if no answer has been found yet).
 The correction is scaled by $(1\!-\!{\rho})$, so it is negligible early and becomes more influential as the budget runs out.

-\paragraph{Implication.} When ${\rho}\simeq 1$, BG-PUCT is close to standard PUCT: it does not artificially boost exploration, but it also does not prematurely damp it.
+\textbf{Implication.} When ${\rho}\simeq 1$, BG-PUCT is close to standard PUCT: it does not artificially boost exploration, but it also does not prematurely damp it.
 As ${\rho}$ decreases, the exploration bonus is annealed and the completion shaping in Eq.~\ref{eq:bgpuct_detail} becomes stronger, shifting selection away from opening new alternatives and toward deepening/refining a few promising branches.
 Combined with the budget-guided widening mechanism (Sec.~\ref{sec:widening}), this yields a wide-to-deep search schedule over the course of the budget.